aptech/docs/docs/CR-AmericanBinomPut.rst

 Purpose
 ----------------
-Prices American put options using binomial method.
+Prices American put options using the binomial method.

 Format
 ----------------